prama-ryo/try_Repo/README.md

 # try_Repo

-# this repository is for practice.
+# this repository is for practice so do practice.